xvik/gradle-use-python-plugin/README.md

 It will automatically change `pythonPath` configuration accordingly.

+NOTE: plugin will not create virtualenv if you don't use any modules.
+If you still want to use virtualenv then create it manually: `virtualenv .gradle/python` (default location).
+Plugin will recognize existing env and use it.

 #### Automatic python install

 Python is assumed to be used as java: install and forget.
 It perfectly fits user